w3c/spec-prod/docs/examples.md

 ## Run as a validator on pull requests

 If you do not pass any inputs, it by default builds a ReSpec or Bikeshed document (`index.html` or `index.bs`) and validates the output.
+It does not deploy the built document anywhere.

 ```yaml
 # .github/workflows/pr.yml